 - (3) Subject to subsection (4), this Act does not apply to records collected, prepared, maintained or used by or on behalf of an institution in relation to any of the following: - 1.
 Proceedings or anticipated proceedings before a court, tribunal or other entity relating to labour relations or to the employment of a person by the institution. - 2.
-Negotiations or anticipated negotiations relating to labour relations or to the employment of a person by the institution between the institution and a person, bargaining agent or party to a proceeding or an anticipated proceeding.
+Negotiations or anticipated negotiations relating to labour relations or to the employment of a person by the institution between the institution and a person, bargaining agent or party to a proceeding or an anticipated proceeding. - Meetings, consultations, discussions or communications about labour relations or employment-related matters in which the institution has an interest. - (4) This Act applies to the following records: - 1.
+An agreement between an institution and a trade union.

-- (4) This Act applies to the following records: - 1.
-An agreement between an institution and a trade union. - 2.
-An agreement between an institution and one or more employees which ends a proceeding before a court, tribunal or other entity relating to labour relations or to employment-related matters. - 3.
-An agreement between an institution and one or more employees resulting from negotiations about employment\related matters between the institution and the employee or employees. - 4.
+- 2. An agreement between an institution and one or more employees which ends a proceeding before a court, tribunal or other entity relating to labour relations or to employment-related matters. - 3.
+An agreement between an institution and one or more employees resulting from negotiations about employment-related matters between the institution and the employee or employees. - 4.
 An expense account submitted by an employee of an institution to that institution for the purpose of seeking reimbursement for expenses incurred by the employee in his or her employment.